SassConf/sassconf.github.io/source/blog/2015-07-15-submission-stats.markdown

 <em><small>The above numbers are total submissions; about 14-18 submissions were tagged in 2 categories.</small></em>

 If workshops are 3 hours, talks 1 hour, discussions 1 hour, and lightning talks 15 minutes, that's a grand total of **83 hours of content**!
-We  seriously debated making SassConf two weeks long, in the end we couldn’t pick everything.
+We  seriously debated making SassConf two weeks long, but in the end we couldn’t pick everything.

 <img src="/images/blog/lemur-three-foods-two-hands-noooo.gif">